• Skip to primary navigation

 • Engagement of university and community leaders to apply best practices and creative problem-solving that will enhance community life and inform university outreach and service activities.

-2018 will be a pilot year for M Partner, during which the university will engage up to three communities for a period of 18 months to two years.
-As the program matures, the university will use a competitive selection process and will develop time frames as needed.
-The partnership will be secured through a memorandum of understanding between the university and the community following a tailored assessment of the community’s readiness and suitability for a formal partnering arrangement.
-M Partner will be guided by Katrina Caldwell, Ph.D., vice chancellor for diversity and community engagement and director of M Partner, and Alice M. Clark, Ph.D., interim vice chancellor for university relations.
+In the future, the university will continue to use a competitive selection process to find ideal partner communities.
+Such partnerships will be secured through a memorandum of understanding between the university and the community following a tailored assessment of the community’s readiness and suitability for a formal partnering arrangement.
+M Partner is guided by Laura Martin, Ph.D., associate director of the Grisham-McLean Institute for Public Service and Community Engagement and director of M Partner.
+She can be reached at lemartin@olemiss.edu or (662) 915-2078.

 The University of Mississippi logo